The end of May is always a big time for Everyday Reading.

 The Summer Reading Chart has bubbles for every day of 12 weeks of summer so you can mark off every day that you read during the summer.
 You can decide if that bubble represents a certain number of books per day or a certain amount of time, and you can have it for reading aloud together or a child reading independently.

 You can mark out extra bubbles if your summer isn’t a full 12 weeks long, you can mark off weekends if you only want to track week days, and you can bubble out weeks you’ll be on vacation.

 You can also print versions that have the bubbles divided into 2, 3, or 4 sections if you’d like to have multiple children use one chart (or you can print one for each child).

 The Summer Reading Chart also has 20 reading challenges to make your summer reading a little more fun.
 You can go in any order you’d like and I’ll be sharing ideas for them all summer long.

 Of course, all of Becca’s amazing drawings on the Summer Reading Chart are the perfect coloring project for kids, so hand over some pencils or markers or crayons and let them go to town.

 And the best news is that the reading chart is completely free!

-You can download the Summer Reading Chart printable right here and then you can print it out in whatever size you’d like (I did a 36×48 engineering print that cost me $7.
+Just pop in your email address below and the Summer Reading Chart printable will come right to your inbox!
+Then you can print it out in whatever size you’d like (I did a 36×48 engineering print that cost me $7.
 All the instructions for how to print an engineering print here!).

 I am SO thrilled with how it turned out and I can’t wait to see your families using it this summer.
 I hope it makes your summer reading the best it’s ever been!